GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 DBSCAN categorizes all input points into three groups: _core_ points, reachable points, and outliers.
 The latter are considered noise and do not belong to any cluster, while the other form connected groups of samples, the clusters.
 Among its several benefits, DBSCAN does not require specifying an a priori number of clusters.
-This limitation features amid other clustering algorithms, such as $k$-means, for instance.
+This limitation also appears in other clustering algorithms, such as $k$-means, for instance.
 DBSCAN itself does not define a concept of center for clusters.
 Here, we define the cluster center as the point with the highest value in the aggregated likelihood map.
 One should note that the actual values of each point in the heat map only impact the center search.